ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 k8s_controller-manager.xxx
 ```

-> Currently, we assume 'Master only' node is meaningless, but please fire up issue if you want that, we can set `-runonce=false` for kubelet on the Master node
+> Currently, we assume 'Master only' node is meaningless, but please fire up issue if you want that, we can set `-runonce=true` for kubelet on the Master node

 As we use `hyperkube` image to run k8s, we **do not** need to compile binaries, please download and extract `kubectl` binary from [releases page](https://github.com/kubernetes/kubernetes/releases).